Lightrain7/Devel-General/CDF_translator/README.md

 # CDF Extractor

 A Nim-based tool for extracting mass spectrometry data from Common Data Format (CDF) files, commonly used in mass spectrometry and metabolomics.
-This tool parses NetCDF-formatted CDF files and extracts m/z (mass-to-charge ratio) and intensity values into delimited formats like CSV.
+This tool parses NetCDF-formatted CDF files and extracts m/z (mass-to-charge ratio) and intensity values into delimited formats like CSV or TSV.

 ## Overview